owhonda-moses/iot-sensor-anomaly-mlops/README.md

 ### 5. Local Environment Setup (WSL)
 This setup is for the machine that will run the Prefect worker.
 1. Clone this repository to your local machine (WSL).
-2. Create a `.env` file for your secret environment variables (e.g., MLflow password).
+2. Create a `.env` file for your secret environment variables.
 3. Run the setup script: `sudo ./set_wsl.sh`.
 This will install all necessary system tools (like `gcloud`, `poetry`) and Python dependencies.
 4. Authenticate with Google Cloud: `gcloud auth application-default login`.
 5. Connect your local Prefect CLI to your GCE server: